On display from 18 Oct 2025 - Jan 2026 | Free with museum entry

-Come along and see this stunning installation taking flight in the Maritime Museum plaza from 18 October.
+Come along and see this stunning installation taking flight in the Maritime Museum plaza.

-First shown during Matariki 2025 at the Depot in Devonport, Whetū Manu Kono is a moving tribute to the birds of Aotearoa whose voices have been lost since human arrival.
+Manulele and Whetū is a moving tribute to the birds of Aotearoa whose voices have been lost since human arrival.
 Created by creatives Brenda Railey and Abby Turbott, the installation began with the humble kono – a woven vessel of sixteen whenu – first crafted during their studies at Te Wānanga o Aotearoa.
 From this simple form, a constellation of 55 manu (birds) emerged, each representing an extinct species, suspended in flight and seeking their whetū (star).
+The second flock, rendered in red, extends this dialogue, their vivid colour evoking the memory of birds now lost to extinction.

 Every strand of harakeke has been treated as taonga – even the offcuts woven back into feathers and points of light.
 The result is a work that holds both grief and remembrance: honouring what has been lost while celebrating the enduring connections between land, sky, and spirit.
 In this space, the manu rise again – returning to the night sky, carrying with them the echo of songs we will never hear.